 10. Buddhist Wedding Vows

-In the Tibetan Buddhist tradition, the bride and groom answer the first set of vows read by the officiant together.
-The vows are longer than in many other religions, but create a sense of companionship as the couple respond in unison.
+In the Tibetan Buddhist tradition, the couple answers the first set of vows read by the officiant together.
+The vows are longer than in many other religions, but create a sense of companionship as the two respond in unison.
 Here’s an excerpt:

-Officiant: (Bride's first name) and (groom's first name) do you pledge to help each other to develop your hearts and minds, cultivating compassion, generosity, ethics, patience, enthusiasm, concentration and wisdom as you age and undergo the various ups and downs of life and to transform them into the path of love, compassion, joy and equanimity?
+Officiant: _____ and _____ do you pledge to help each other to develop your hearts and minds, cultivating compassion, generosity, ethics, patience, enthusiasm, concentration, and wisdom as you age and undergo the various ups and downs of life and to transform them into the path of love, compassion, joy, and equanimity?

 Bride/Groom: "We do."